By Marta Koblanska, February 9, 2026, 12:00 Poland’s time, photo: sunflowers, thanks to Pixabay

 Health&Medical Security

-Here I will tell on evolution&medicine discoveries which may impact human life
+Here, I will talk about evolution and medical discoveries that may impact human life

 How and why does the hippocampus decline?
 Some facts